hexxone/audiorbits/Steam_Desc.md

 [h1]Need help?[/h1]
-If your PC or applications are lagging, please take a look at the [u]"Settings Guide"[/u] forum.
+If your PC or applications are lagging, please take a look at the [url=https://steamcommunity.com/workshop/filedetails/discussion/1396475780/1744478429683052516/]Settings Guide forum[/url].

-For bugs and other issues please take a look at the [u]"Bugreport Thread"[/u].
+For bugs and other issues please take a look at the [url=https://steamcommunity.com/workshop/filedetails/discussion/1396475780/1744478429683052516/]Bugreport Thread[/url].

-For new feature suggestions, visit [u]"Planning to implement"[/u].
+For new feature suggestions, please visit [url=https://steamcommunity.com/workshop/filedetails/discussion/1396475780/1744478429683052516/]Planning to implement[/url].

 [h1]Patchnotes[/h1]